Flagellant: Spread in the 14th century

 The first recorded incident was in Central Italy in Perugia, in 1259, the year after severe crop damage and famine throughout Europe.
 From Perugia the phenomenon seemed to spread across Northern Italy and into Austria.
 Other incidents are recorded in 1296, 1333-34 (the Doves), notably at the time of the Black Death (1349), and 1399.
 The practice peaked during the Black Death.
 Spontaneously Flagellant groups arose across Northern and Central Europe in 1349, including in England.

-Initially the Catholic Church tolerated the Flagellants and individual monks and priests joined in the early movements.
+Initially the Catholic Church tolerated the Flagellants and individual monks, friars and priests joined in the early movements.
 By the 14th century, the Church was less tolerant and the rapid spread of the movement was alarming.
 Clement VI officially condemned them in a bull of October 20, 1349 and instructed Church leaders to suppress the Flagellants.
 This position was reinforced in 1372 by Gregory XI who associated the Flagellants with other heretical groups, notably the Beghards, and instructed inquisitors to eradicate them.
 They were accused of heresies including doubting the need for the sacraments, denying ordinary ecclesiastical jurisdiction and claiming to work miracles.
 In 1392, a sect of Flagellants and Beghards, consisting of peasants, were found throughout Swabia and Wurzburg.
 The papal inquisitor imposed the penance of preaching and joining a crusade against the Ottoman Turks.

 The Inquisition was active against any revival of the movement in the 15th century, but action against the flagellants was often taken by the local princes.
 In 1414, 80–90 followers of Konrad Schmid were burned in Thuringia, in Germany, even though they had recanted.
 Three hundred were burnt in one day in 1416, also in Thuringia.
 Other trials where the accused were condemned as Flagellants were recorded as late as the 1480s.
 The practice of flagellation within the bounds of the Catholic Church continued as an accepted form of penance.

 Rulers like Catherine de' Medici and France's King Henry III supported Flagellants but Henry IV banned them.
 Flagellant orders like Hermanos Penitentes (Spanish 'Penitential Brothers') also appeared in colonial Spanish America, even against the specific orders of Church authorities.